jrg94/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 - [ ] I have added my dot number to the top of this document
 - [ ] I have added the due date to the top of this document
 - [ ] I have read the assignment overview in the "Assignment Overview" section
+- [ ] I have read the assignment learning objectives in the "Assignment Learning Objectives" section
 - [ ] I have read the assignment rubric in the "Assignment Rubric" section
 - [ ] I have read this checklist